JSON Input

 Frequently Asked Questions

-Structs are value types and are preferred for DTOs in Swift.
-The generator typically produces structs.
-Use classes if you need reference semantics or inheritance.
+Structs are value types and are preferred for DTOs and JSON models in Swift — they're simpler, thread-safe, and play well with Codable.
+Use classes when you need reference semantics or inheritance.

 Can I use this with Alamofire?